build-on-aws/content/posts/sustainable-data-management-practices/02-sustainability-at-the-core-of-data-strategy/index.md

 ## Conclusion

 Embedding sustainability into data management is more than just an eco-friendly initiative; it is a strategic approach that can offer cost savings, improve efficiency, and nurture responsible growth.
 By focusing on resource optimization, using purpose-built tools, negotiating eco- friendly SLAs, minimizing data transfers over the network, and establishing robust governance, organizations can ensure they are on the right path to sustainable data practices.
 Adopting such measures not only reduces our carbon footprint but also sets a precedent for the future of data management.

+In the next section we will learn how you can adopt sustainable data management practices in your day-to-day operations.